gmirsky/oscap_oval_reporting/README.md

 **-s, --spacewalk**

 Install Spacewalk OSCAP packages if not installed already.
+This allows users to run OSCAP reports directly in Spacewalk.
+See Spacewalk documentation for more details (https://github.com/spacewalkproject/spacewalk/wiki/Scap)

 **-v, --verbose**